occiware/dev-tools/eclipse/README.md

 Install and Configure Eclipse
 =============================
-This documentation will guide you to install and configure your Eclipse environnment with the necessary tools needed to run OCCIware's project.
+This documentation will guide you to install and configure your Eclipse environment with the necessary tools needed to run OCCIware's project.

 Prerequisite
 ------------
-Download the Eclipse installer which corresponds to your platform here: https://wiki.eclipse.org/Eclipse_Installer.
+Download the Eclipse installer, which corresponds to your platform here: https://wiki.eclipse.org/Eclipse_Installer.

 Install and Configuration
 -------------------------